VZout/RTX-Mesh-Shaders/README.md

 [![License](https://img.shields.io/github/license/VZout/RTX-Mesh-Shaders)]()
 [![Stars](https://img.shields.io/github/stars/VZout/RTX-Mesh-Shaders)]()

+---

-This is a demo repository for a few techniques made possible by NVIDIA's Turing Architecture (RTX).
+**This is a demo repository for a few techniques made possible by NVIDIA's Turing Architecture (RTX).
 This repository is used for research and learning purposes.
-I'm writing a paper on the topic of mesh shaders where I compare the different techniques and determine which techniques would be the most beneficial to implement.
+I'm writing a paper on the topic of mesh shaders where I compare the different techniques and determine which techniques would be the most beneficial to implement.**

+---

 ## [Research Paper](example.com)